What Are Herbal Remedies?

-Herbal medicine (also known as tonic herbs, adaptogenic herbs, medicinal herbs or healing herbs) is a special category of plants known to support the body's healing and restoration processes, address specific ailments and commonly deliver wide-ranging health benefits.
+Herbal remedies (also known as tonic herbs, herbal supplements, herbal medicine, adaptogenic herbs, medicinal herbs or healing herbs) are a special category of plants known to support the body's healing and restoration processes, address specific ailments and commonly deliver wide-ranging health benefits.

-They can be as simple as ingredients you commonly use in cooking (e.g. mint & rosemary), through to more specialty plants that are harder to find (e.g. astragalus & ashwagandha).
+While it can sound very specialised, herbal remedies can be as simple as ingredients you commonly use in cooking (e.g. mint & rosemary), through to more specialty medicinal plants that are harder to find (e.g. astragalus & ashwagandha).

 - Consuming it must not cause the body harm or stress.